wso2/docs-ei/en/micro-integrator/docs/develop/create-kubernetes-project.md

 Create a Kubernetes project directory if you want to deploy your integration solutions in a Kubernetes environment.

-The Kubernetes project allows you to package multiple [integration projects](../../develop/creating-projects) into a single Docker image.
+The Kubernetes project allows you to package multiple [integration projects](../../develop/create-integration-project) into a single Docker image.
 Also, a file named **integration_cr.yaml** is generated, which can be used to carry out Kubernetes deployments based on the [k8s-ei-operator](../../setup/deployment/kubernetes_deployment/#ei-kubernetes-k8s-operator).

 !!!
 Tip
-    If you want to simultaneously create all the projects required for your use case, read about the [integration project solution](../../develop/creating-project-solution).
+    If you want to simultaneously create all the projects required for your use case, read about the [integration project](../../develop/create-integration-project).

 ## Prerequisites